|

 at anytime the crawl space has a humidity below 75% and above 40%.

-If the humidity drops below 40% the HUC will shut off and the fan
+If the humidity drops below 40% the Humidistat C - HUC will shut off and the fan

 will no longer run.
 If the humidity in the space goes above 75% the

-HUB will shut off and the fan will no longer run.
-The HUB is
+Humidistat B - HUB will shut off and the fan will no longer run.
+The

 therefore, if it is raining or humid out and the fan comes on and

-starts bringing in air above the HUB setpoint (75%), the HUB will
+starts bringing in air above the Humidistat B - HUB set point (75%), the

 turn off and the fan will stop.